TechMastergaurav/Todo-App/readme.md

 Todo Application

 This project is a full-stack Todo application built according to the assignment requirements.
-It includes user authentication, password reset flow, and complete CRUD operations for todos.
-The frontend is built with React + TypeScript, and the backend is built with Node.js, Express, and MongoDB.
+It includes user authentication, a simple password reset flow, and complete CRUD functionality for managing todos.
+The frontend is developed using React + TypeScript, while the backend is built using Node.js, Express, and MongoDB.

 Technologies Used
 Frontend